GreenDelta/lca-collaboration-server-docker/README.md

-# Example Docker setup for the LCA Collaboration Server 2.3
+# Example Docker setup for the LCA Collaboration Server

-This repository contains a setup for running the [LCA Collaboration Server 2.3](https://www.openlca.org/collaboration-server/) in a Docker container.
+This repository contains a setup for running the [LCA Collaboration Server](https://www.openlca.org/collaboration-server/) in a Docker container.

 ## Requirements